dilawarm/video-style-transfer/README.md

   * Here we define the style of an image as a distribution of features.
 Then we use the Wasserstein metric as a difference between the different distributions.
 This representation gives us a more visually pleasing result.
 The computation of the Wasserstein metric is computationally expensive, thus resulting in longer runtimes.
   * We combined this algorithm with a temporal constraint loss function so that the video becomes much more smoother.
   * Example: https://youtu.be/pujUa0c59hI
 * We have also implemented color preservation for preserving the original color of the video, only applying the style.
+[Gatys](https://arxiv.org/pdf/1606.05897.pdf) _et al_
   * Example: https://youtu.be/5TZCByrMHJs

 The end.